SC refuses to grant interim bail to Unitech promoter

 In April, a Delhi court granted a three-month interim bail to Ajay Chandra and Sanjay Chandra who was arrested in a fraud case relating to a Gurugram-based real estate project.
 Additional Sessions Judge Raj Kapoor granted the relief to the Chandras on a personal bond of Rs 70 lakh each and one surety of like amount.

-However, hours after the bail, Sanjay Chandra and Ajay Chandra were taken into custody by Gurgaon Police in connection with other cases registered against them.
+However, hours after the bail bond, Sanjay Chandra and Ajay Chandra were taken into custody by Gurgaon Police in connection with other cases registered against them.

 Sanjay Chandra is accused of duping buyers who had booked flats in his real-estate project in Greater Noida.